ihmeuw/leaflet.tilelayer.glcolorscale/article/article.md

 ## Outcome

 The new approach to fetching and rendering map tiles in the LBD application yielded encouraging results in terms of performance and usability.
 Tile requests now complete much faster - generally in less than a second, compared with 3+ seconds in the prior implementation.
 This makes using the tool in geospatial (i.e. raster) mode a smoother experience, eliminating the frustration of having to wait a long time for map tiles to load.
 Seeing pixel values on mouse hover allows users immediate and continuous access to the estimates being visualized.
-And animated per-pixel transitions make the changes between one view and another easier to perceive, particularly helpful for visualizing changes over time.
+Finally, animated per-pixel transitions make the changes between one view and another easier to perceive, particularly helpful for visualizing changes over time.

 After implementing this solution in the LBD application, I extracted and published the major components as open-source software:
 - JavaScript parser for the PostGIS WKB raster type: [wkb-raster](https://github.com/ihmeuw/wkb-raster)